An editorial · Vol. I · Boca Raton, FL · 2026

 — Supporting documents —

-• The HECM Line of Credit grows at the note rate plus 0.5% annual mortgage insurance premium on the unused balance — a feature contractually guaranteed and cannot be frozen, reduced, or canceled (HUD HECM program)
+• The unused available credit on a HECM Line of Credit grows at the same rate used for the loan balance growth calculation — generally including the current note rate plus the annual FHA mortgage insurance premium (HUD HECM program)

-• A $100,000 HECM Line of Credit at 7% grows to approximately $285,000 over 15 years if never drawn — the most powerful long-term financial guarantee available to most American homeowners (industry illustration)
+• A $100,000 HECM Line of Credit at an illustrative 7% rate could grow to approximately $285,000 over 15 years if never drawn.
+This is an illustration, not a guarantee — actual growth depends on the prevailing rates and the specific loan terms (industry illustration)

 The $200,000 need.

 Life happens.
-Both couples need significant money.
+Both couples are 77 now.
+Both have had health and life events.
+Both need significant money for home modifications and long-term care.
 One has a place it can come from without consequence.
 The other does not.

 The Blues